Automobiles Extraordinaires : Mind stronger than Steel... (非常 is Chinese for : "exceptional", "extreme")

-With the "600" (1963), Mercedes dared to challenge Rolls-Royce.
-Many experts agreeed that indeed they have succeeded.
-Styling by French designer Paul Bracq is sculptural.
+With the 600 (1963), Mercedes dared to challenge Rolls-Royce.
+Many experts agreed that indeed they succeeded

 Ferrari P6 (1968) by Leonardo Fioravanti for PininFarina: this prototype gave birth to the famous 365 GT4 BB

-Daimler V12 "Double-Six". the engine was based on two stright-6 united by their cankshaft..
+Daimler V12 "Double-Six". the engine was based on two straight-6 united by their crankshaft..
 This car was the very first British car powered by a V12 engine.

 Aston Martin DB2 : the most famous of the straight-6 Aston Martin breed.
 The engine was designed by Owen Bentley and his Team.
 The DB2

-were amongst the fastest cars at the 24 H du Mans in the early fisties.
+were amongst the fastest cars at the 24 H du Mans in the early fifties.